 - A “Merits of the Proposal” section, noting the proposal’s advantages and disadvantages for various categories of taxpayers or transactions, both as compared to current law and as compared to other proposals for changing the law.

 - A discussion of any important collateral consequences the proposal may have with respect to other tax laws.

-- A statement as to whether the author presently or previously has had a matter involving the issue pending before any state or local tax authority (e.g., FTB, EDD, CDTFA, BOE, County Board of Supervisors, Assessor), administrative tribunal or court.
+- A statement whether the author has a matter involving the issue pending before the Internal Revenue Service or any court.

-- The names of two suggested reviewers (neither reviewer can be a member of, employed by, or otherwise associated with the author’s company or firm).
-Be sure these reviewers are able to meet the quick turnaround time in August (see schedule above).
+- The names of two suggested reviewers (neither reviewer can be a member of, employed by, or otherwise associated with the writer’s company or firm).

 - What makes it important enough to incur the costs of changing the current rules?